We are searching for

 Please wait.
 This should take only a few seconds.

 Having a car is a necessity for many who need to commute to work, take their kids to school, or conveniently travel.
-But what happens if the vehicle you depend on brakes down?
+Understanding the warranty on a car is crucial, as it provides protection against unexpected repair costs.
+So what happens if the vehicle you depend on brakes down?
 Fortunately for many drivers, a car warranty can make vehicle issues a far more painless and stress-free situation.
 So what is a car warranty?

 A car warranty is an agreement you make with a manufacturer, dealership or warranty company that covers certain repairs related to your vehicle within a set period of time.
-Warranties help limit your financial risk when it comes to fixing your new vehicle and can account for possible factory defects that could affect your car's performance.
-A car warranty does not cover you in case of damage resulting from an accident or collision; individual warranties may include other restrictions and stipulations as set by the warranty issuer.
+Warranties on cars help limit your financial risk when it comes to fixing your new vehicle and can account for possible factory defects that could affect your car's performance.
+A car warranty does not cover you in case of damage resulting from an accident or collision.
+Additionally, a car warranty usually does not cover routine maintenance services like oil changestire rotations, or brake replacements, as these are considered regular upkeep.
+Individual warranties may include other restrictions and stipulations as set by the warranty issuer.
+It’s important to carefully review the terms and conditions of your vehicle warranty to understand exactly what is and isn’t covered.

 How Long Does a Car Warranty Last?